-Food Service Director Plan for community / student meals if needed Oversee food service operations, inventory control, staff management, menu planning, purchasing, and plan for feeding if required As needed on site, work from home when possible Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Food Service Other Cook Managers, Cooks, and Food Service Helpers will be called in as needed To prepare and distribute food if mandated by the State or Federal Government Staggered when possible, only on site if needed Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Transportation Administrator Plan to meet any transportation / community needs Oversee daily function of the department As needed on site, work from home when possible Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Bus Drivers Depending on need Depending on Need As needed Health screening, sign- in, mask wearing, social distance Lead Mechanic Maintain Fleet Maintain fleet, meet required inspection and parts replacement / repair schedules, inventory, parts ordering, etc. Work on site, typical schedule Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Business Administrator Personnel, payroll, accounts receivable / payable, budget, health insurance Work with support staff to maintain critical personnel functions including payroll, health insurance, and leave time as well as day today fiscal responsibilities associated with running a school district As needed on site, work from home when possible Health screening and/or sign in before entering buildings, mask required when in buildings, social distance
+Food Service C required S b Cook Managers, Cooks, and Food Service Helpers will be called in as needed To prepare and distribute food if mandated by the State or Federal Government Staggered when possible, only on site if needed Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Administrator t Plan to meet any transportation / community needs Oversee daily function of the department As needed on site, work from home when possible Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Bus Drivers D Depending on need Depending on Need As needed Health screening, sign-in, mask wearing, social distance Lead Mechanic M Maintain Fleet Maintain fleet, meet required inspection and parts replacement / repair schedules, inventory, parts ordering, etc. Work on site, typical schedule Health screening and/or sign in before entering buildings, mask required when in buildings, social distance Administrator a Personnel, payroll, accounts receivable / payable, budget, health insurance Work with support staff to maintain critical personnel functions including payroll, health insurance, and leave time as well as day today fiscal responsibilities associated with running a school district As needed on site, work from home when possible Health screening and/or sign in before entering buildings, mask required when in buildings, social distance

-School Safety Officer Employment Agreement

-Between the South Jefferson Central School District and Jeffrey Stevenson
+School Safety Officer Employment Agreement Between the South Jefferson Central School District and Jeffrey Stevenson

-This Agreement made by and between the Board of Education of the South Jefferson Central School District, with offices located at 13180 U.S. Route 11, Adams Center, NY 13606 (the "District") and Jeffrey Stevenson residing at 16668 US Route 11, Watertown, NY 13601 (the "SSO").
+This Agreement made by and between the Board of Education of the South Jefferson Central School District, with offices located at 13180 U.S. Route 11, Adams Center, NY 13606 (the "District") and Jeffrey Stevenson (the "SSO").

-WHEREAS, the District, in accordance with its authority set forth under Education Law section 1709(9), desires to employ a School Safety Officer to provide a presence within its schools as a deterrent to criminal behavior on the school campus and to promote the goal of ensuring a caring, safe, respectful and orderly learning environment in its schools; and
+WHEREAS, the District desires to employ a School Safety Officer to provide a presence within its schools as a deterrent to criminal behavior on the school campus and to promote the goal of ensuring a caring, safe, respectful and orderly learning environment in its schools; and